SMAPPNYU/smapphowto/howto_deal_with_a_large_data_dump.md

 how to deal with a large data dump

-so we've given you a large dataset and you need a place to keep it. here are your options (i would recommend a combination of the below as no single solution will insulate you from failure):
+so we've given you a large dataset and you need a place to keep it. here are your options (we would recommend a combination of the below as no single solution will insulate you from failure):

 ###1 - compress the data (if it isnt already)